Rules of the Eurovision Song Contest: Scrutineers and executive supervisors

 The contest's voting procedure is presided over by a scrutineer nominated by the EBU, who is responsible for ensuring that all points are allocated correctly and in turn.
-This role has been a consistent feature of the contest since its first edition, and has evolved into the modern-day role of the executive supervisor, who is also responsible for overseeing the organisation of the contest on behalf of the EBU, enforcing the rules and monitoring the television production during the live shows.
-Since 2011, the executive supervisor has been assisted by an event supervisor (retitled event and security manager in 2023), who oversees and coordinates other matters related to the event on behalf of the EBU.
-Two new additions in 2025 include the ESC director and commercial director, respectively filled by Martin Green and Jurian van der Meer, with the ESC director overseeing the work of the executive supervisor and commercial director.
+This role has been a consistent feature of the contest since its first edition, and evolved into the role of the executive supervisor, who is also responsible for overseeing the organisation of the contest on behalf of the EBU, enforcing the rules and monitoring the television production during the live shows.
+Since 2011, an event and security manager (until 2023 known as event supervisor) also oversees and coordinates other matters related to the event on behalf of the EBU.

+A restructure ahead of the 2025 contest saw the addition of two new roles: the ESC director and commercial director, respectively filled by Martin Green and Jurian van der Meer, with the ESC director overseeing the work of the executive supervisor and commercial director.
+The executive supervisor role was abolished ahead of the 2026 contest and replaced with the executive producer role, with Gert Kark appointed as the first holder of the post.

 The table below outlines the holders of the posts of executive supervisor and event supervisor in the contest's history: